A backcountry creative writing canoe journey

 We’ll meet at the Bell Lake Access Point.
 Participants will drive up the morning, requiring a very early start if leaving from Toronto, or find local accommodation the night before (we will send a list.)

-What we do know is that when you sign up you’ll be asked for a deposit to claim your spot.
-We’ll follow up once your spot is confirmed with an invoice for the balance, and the option of breaking the balance into four monthly credit card payments.
+When you sign up you’ll be asked for a deposit of $595 to claim your spot.
+We’ll follow up once your spot is confirmed with an invoice for the balance, and the option of breaking the balance into six monthly credit card payments.
 There’s no fee for using this service, we just like to offer it.
 Note, HST will be added to all costs.

 Ready to dive in?